-When housing hunting in NYC you need to be on the watch for red flags that tell you a particular property isn’t a good buy.
+When housing hunting in NYC, you need to be on the watch for red flags that tell you a particular property isn’t a good buy.
 Much has been written about red flags to look for when viewing a home.
 But how many pay attention to neighborhood red flags?
-When you buy the home, you’re also buying the neighborhood.
-If you want your investment to be a good one, then you’ll want to be sure the neighborhood is an established or up-and-coming one that will see your investment grow over time.
-Years down the road you may want to sell and use the proceeds to upgrade to a bigger home.
+When you buy the home, you’re also purchasing the neighborhood.
+If you want your investment to be a good one, then you’ll want to be sure the area is an established or up-and-coming one that will see your investment grow over time.
+Years down the road, you may want to sell and use the proceeds to upgrade to a bigger home.

-Below are five neighborhood red flags to watch out for.
-Before you agree to a sale make sure you check the neighborhood for these red flags.
+Below are five neighborhood red flags to watch out.
+Before you agree to a sale, make sure you check the neighborhood for these red flags.

 Table of Contents